 Listing your home with a digital-savvy broker is critical, as open houses aren’t permitted right now… but with strong online advertising, you can get thousands more views on your home listing.
 And all the research shows that buyers start their home search online, especially during this difficult season.
 We don’t yet know the long-term economic effects of this pandemic, and home values may not continue to increase at the same rate in the future, if buyers struggle to afford housing.

 Tips for Buyers

-Mortgage interest rates are still historically low, and right now there may be a bit less competition because of the economic shutdown and tragic job losses.
+Mortgage interest rates are still historically low.
 However, in some cases it can be more difficult to qualify for a loan, as lenders tighten their requirements due to economic uncertainty.
 And with homes selling fast, it’s never been more important to get pre-approved before you start looking at houses.
 Because of the stay at home order, only pre-approved buyers should be touring homes at this time.

 It’s a tough seller’s market, so if you’re planning to buy a home soon, don’t wait to make a solid game plan with me and your lender.
 Talk with me first about recommendations for a trusted lender!
 Deals have been falling through due to poor lender practices, so an experienced and responsive mortgage broker can make all the difference in a successful closing.